Users and Groups

 One of the Templates for Manager roles with specific access rights.

-In the case when you have both Commerce Engine and OE setup in your tenant, firstly choose which product you want to define the group for.
+In the case when you have both Commerce Engine and Orchestration Engine setup in your tenant, firstly choose which product you want to define the group for.
 The available options for roles and permissions depend on this choice.

 Based on your choice of Role, you can see that the access controls in Management Dashboard Settings section get selected automatically.